 The Side of the Law You Might Not Be Aware Of

 It is oftentimes the case that the person doing the “luring” is doing so online, usually by way of social media or some kind of chat room.
-In these scenarios, the person “being lured” is not, in fact, a minor child but a full-grown adult pretending to be a child for the purpose of setting up a sting with the alleged perpetrator.
+In these scenarios, the person “being lured” is not, in fact, a minor child but a full-grown adult pretending to be someone underage for the purpose of setting up a sting with the alleged perpetrator.

-Typically, the alleged perpetrator might ask for some proof that the person s/he is speaking to is, in fact, a minor under the age of 14.
-At this point, law enforcement will send the alleged perpetrator an image of a girl or boy who has nothing to do with this setup; once the alleged perpetrator bites, the authorities set up a meeting in a public place so as not to scare away the alleged perpetrator — and once s/he arrives, s/he is ambushed by law enforcement, arrested, and from there will be booked for luring a minor for sexual exploitation.
+Typically, the alleged perpetrator might ask for some proof that the person s/he is speaking to is, in fact, a minor under the age of 15.
+At this point, law enforcement will send the alleged perpetrator an image of a girl or boy who has nothing to do with this setup; once the alleged perpetrator accepts, the authorities set up a meeting in a public or private place, such as a hotel room, so as not to scare away the alleged perpetrator — and once s/he arrives, they are ambushed by law enforcement, arrested, and from there will be booked for luring a minor for sexual exploitation.

 But is this fair?
 Is this entrapment?
 Is the deceitful nature of law enforcement doing more harm than good?
 Are they finding the people who are actually luring small children who are already wise to the tricks law enforcement uses to catch them?

-There’s no way to answer all of these questions here, but we can say that yes, it is absolutely possible to beat charges of luring a minor for sexual exploitation — especially if there never was a child.
-You could, therefore, never have lured him or her.
+There’s no way to answer all of these questions here, but we can say that yes, it is possible to beat charges of luring a minor for sexual exploitation.
+Your defense could argue that there was never a child involved, therefore, never have lured him or her.

 Have more questions about your luring a minor for sexual exploitation case?
 Give the Law Office of Daniel Hutto a call today at (602) 536-7878 to get started with your free legal consultation right away!